lm3nitro/Projects/Splunk-Ubuntu.md

 ## Palo Alto

 Now that I have Splunk installed and it is receiving traffic from Zeek and Suricata, I now want to also send my Firewall logs to Splunk as well.
-Here is the initial login page:
+Here is the initial login page for my Palo Alto 220:

 ![Pasted image 20240331161322](https://github.com/lm3nitro/Projects/assets/55665256/d60a2e2a-7304-4c27-bee4-da7bba51e82d)

-Here I can see the traffic form my network:
+Here I can see the traffic from my network:

 ![Pasted image 20240331161734](https://github.com/lm3nitro/Projects/assets/55665256/70b88005-1b92-4e9d-b659-7e9c53a27d98)